AissamDjahnine/aissamdjahnine.github.io/index.md

 100x fewer GPU memory than other existing methods and achieved the state-of-the-art in image classifications tasks on CIFAR and ImageNet datasets.

-* We test the efficiency of transfer of architectures learned on different da- tasets to mammographic data.
-The process consists of search and evaluation phases.
+* The process consists of search and evaluation phases.
 We perform the search phase on mammographic (or other dataset) where we perform neural architecture search and establish the architecture.
 During the evaluation phase, we train from scratch the discovered architecture and report results on the validation set.

-* Based on this motivation, we conduct experiments where we come to significantly out- perform exiting models on different mammographic dataset.
+* We conduct experiments where we come to significantly out- perform exiting models on different mammographic dataset.
 The approach is proven to be effective and shows promising results on mammography data classification task.
-Architecture transfer is also possible with larger, context-similar datasets and gives insights for other applications.
+Architecture transfer is also possible with larger, context-similar datasets and gives insights for other applications, where We test the efficiency of transfer of architectures learned on different da- tasets to mammographic data.
 However, DARTS approach is still not hyperparameter-free.
 It introduces new hyper-parameters while eliminating some other.
 For example the models that generate architectures still need to be hand designed.
 Furthermore, hyper-paramaters like learning rate, regularization strength and the type of optimizer are almost always left outside the